 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave for efficient ground-throw access during your roof tear-off project.
+Set the swing-door end of the bin to face the eave where the crew is working for efficient walk-in loading.

 Surface protection